-- "Snug tight" is defined as tightness when plies of joint are in firm contact - Do not proceed with felt-tip marker or tightening unless connection is final and will not be loosened again - If after tensioning procedure the bolts are loose, discard them and replace with new hardware - Do NOT use A-325 tensioning unless specifically called for by installation instructions
+- "Snug tight" is defined as tightness when plies of joint are in firm contact - Do NOT proceed with felt-tip marker or tightening unless connection is final and will not be loosened again - If after tensioning procedure the bolts are loose, discard them and replace with new hardware - Do NOT use A-325 tensioning unless specifically called for by installation instructions

-Figure 1-1a: Bolts Shorter than 4 Diameters
+Bolts Shorter than 4 Diameters

-Figure 1-1b: Bolts Longer than 4 Diameters
+Bolts Longer than 4 Diameters

-A-325 hardware should be tightened according to the following tensioning procedure:

-- Step 1.
-Lubricate the bolts with provided wax stick to reduce friction - Step 2.
-Insert the bolt and add flat washer (if required).
+- All A-325 hardware should be tightened according to the following tensioning procedure: - Step 1.
+LUBRICATE the bolts with PROVIDED WAX STICK to reduce friction - Step 2.
+INSERT THE BOLT and ADD FLAT WASHER (if required).
 DO NOT allow wax to get under flat washer - Step 3.
-Add the nut, and tighten with your fingers - Step 4.
-After all connections are complete, tighten the bolts until surfaces are joined and nuts are snug (for example, as achieved by the full effort of a SINGLE person using a standard spud wrench)
+ADD THE NUT, and TIGHTEN WITH YOUR FINGERS - Step 4.
+After all connections are complete, TIGHTEN THE BOLTS until surfaces are joined and nuts are snug (for example, as achieved by the full effort of a SINGLE person using a standard spud wrench)

-NOTE: If A-325 bolts are loosened after Steps 5 and/or 6, discard & replace with NEW hardware
+NOTE: If A-325 bolts are loosened after steps 5 or 6, they must be DISCARDED & REPLACED with new hardware

 - Step 5.
-Using a Felt-Tip Marker, mark the nuts and ends of the bolts with a straight line as shown above in Figures 1-1a (Bolts shorter than 4 diameters) and 1-1b (Bolts longer than 4 diameters) - Step 6.
-Tighten nuts even further, using an Extra-Long-Handled Wrench, until the nuts are: - Moved 1/3 TURN (120°) as shown in Figure 1-1a, shorter than 4 diameters ("After Tensioning") Or - 1/2 TURN (180°) as shown in Figure 1-1b, longer than 4 diameters ("After Tensioning")
+Using a FELT-TIP MARKER, mark the nuts and ends of the bolts with a straight line as shown above in Figures 1-1a (Bolts shorter than 4 diameters) and 1-1b (Bolts longer than 4 diameters) - Step 6.
+TIGHTEN NUTS EVEN FURTHER, using an EXTRA-LONG-HANDLED WRENCH, until the nuts are: - MOVED 1/3 TURN (120°) as shown in Figure 1-1a, for bolts shorter than 4 diameters ("After Tensioning") - Or - 1/2 TURN (180°) as shown in Figure 1-1b, for bolts longer than 4 diameters ("After Tensioning")